Skip to Content

 Butter melting on top of mashed red potatoes.

 These horseradish smashed potatoes will add a delicious and unique flavor to your table.
-They taste great with bold-flavored meats like venison and prime rib, but you can also serve them with chicken, especially dark meat like our roasted chicken thighs.
+They taste great with bold-flavored meats like in our venison goulash and prime rib, but you can also serve them with chicken, especially dark meat like our roasted chicken thighs.

 Here is Why This Recipe Works: